-General-purpose government and taskspecific government have contrasting strengths and weaknesses that ground expectations about their relative incidence.
+General-purpose government and task-specific government have contrasting strengths and weaknesses that ground expectations about their relative incidence.
 Type I jurisdictions make decisions on behalf of territorial communities.
-They are functionally appropriate for decisions that redistribute values and, correspondingly, for decisions where trade-offs across policies may facilitate agreement.
+They are functionally appropriate for redistributive decisions and, correspondingly, for decisions where trade-offs across policies may facilitate agreement.
 Type II jurisdictions are efficient for problems that are nearly decomposable, for problems that can be solved by the application of knowledge, and for problems that do not involve redistribution.

 Type I governments usually provide the context for type II governance; even when they do not establish or monitor type II governments, they determine the legal context.
-Type II jurisdictions often lie at the interstices of type I jurisdictions or overarch them in a scaleflexible way (Blatter 2004, Börzel & Risse 2005, Skelcher 2005).
-For example, the governance of rivers and water basins often involves externali-
+Type II jurisdictions often lie at the interstices of type I jurisdictions or overarch them in a scale-flexible way (Blatter 2004, Börzel & Risse 2005,